Skip to Content

 As expected, the Reagle gets along great with children.
 They know how to interact with them, though I would still exercise caution when they’re playing with kids.
 The Rottweiler parent will bring a lot of heft and size into this hybrid.

-Reagles tend to inherit the amazing nose of the Beagle, so expect them to have the urge to chase squirrels and rodents around the yard.
+Reagles tend to inherit the amazing nose of the Beagle, so expect them to have the urge to chase any and all squirrels or rodents around the yard.
 In general, they’re people-loving dogs that enjoy clowning around with loved ones.

 RECOMMENDED: 29 Radiant Rottweiler Mixes